Skip to main content

 DELETE FROM hits WHERE Title LIKE '%hello%';

-Lightweight DELETE does not delete data from storage immediately
+Lightweight DELETE does not delete data immediately

 Deleting large amounts of data